-Matt Spathas, Founding Principal at SENTRE, is responsible for investment acquisitions and value added strategies.
+Matt is a founder of SENTRE and sits on the company’s Board of Directors.
 Matt has over 30 years of real estate experience, having acquired, developed, managed, or facilitated in excess of $2.5 billion of real estate transactions.
-Matt sits on the company's Board of Directors and Investment Committee.
-Prior to joining SENTRE, Matt spent 8 years with Trammell Crow Company, the nation's largest commercial development company.
+Prior to joining SENTRE, Matt spent 8 years with Trammell Crow Company, the nation’s largest commercial development company.

 Matt also serves as CEO of Bandwidth Now, which transforms commercial buildings into “next gen” environments, treating bandwidth as a utility and Wi-Fi as an amenity using its patent pending Building Optical Network (BON).
 Bandwidth Now and SENTRE were nominated by Intel for the Computerworld Honors Program’s 21st Century Achievement Award.